Compliance stage - waiving the notice of enforcement

 Compliance stage

-The stage starts once the High Court writ of control has been lodged and involves sending the notice of enforcement (NoE) to the debtor, giving them seven clear days’ notice in which to pay in full to prevent further enforcement.
+The stage starts once the High Court writ of control has been lodged and involves sending the notice of enforcement (NoE) to the debtor, giving them 14 clear days’ notice (with effect from 1st May 2026) in which to pay in full to prevent further enforcement.
 This will entail paying the judgment debt, judgment interest, court fees and the compliance fee.

-The notice period does not include the day of despatch, Sundays or bank holidays and allows two days for service which in effect means that the HCEO will allow 10 to 12 days from the date of sending.
+The notice period does not include the day of despatch, Sundays or bank holidays and allows two days for service.

 The purpose behind the NoE is to encourage debtors to pay so that they can avoid further enforcement costs.